davidjamesbryant/Phylib/README.md

 Author: David James Bryant david.bryant@otago.ac.nz

-WE implement ant STL type container for iterator over and manipulating phylogenetic trees, together with a number of utitility and simulation algorithms.
+The main object in the library is an STL type container for iterating over and manipulating phylogenetic trees, together with a number of utility and simulation algorithms.

 ## Contents